eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 ### AnkaiosServer

 The AnkaiosServer is the main component of the Ankaios Server.
-It is responsible for the business logic of the Server which, amongst others, includes storing the current state, handling ToServer messages from the ToServerChannel and distributing ExecutionRequests and ExecutionStateUpdates through the FromServerChannel via the Communication Middleware to the Agents.
+It is responsible for the business logic of the Server which, amongst others, includes storing the current state, handling ToServer messages from the ToServerChannel and distributing FromServer messages through the FromServerChannel via the Communication Middleware to the Agents.

 For simplicity, the initial setup of the Ankaios Server done in the main.rs is also counted as part of this unit.